 Rising to 5’8″, Lansbury was the same height as Bergman.
 To make her more menacing, Cukor asked Lansbury to wear platform shoes.
 Lansbury’s stunning debut in Gaslight garnered her with her first, supporting, Oscar nomination.

-Cukor was also persuasive in getting Charles Boyer to play first outright villainous role; before that, Boyer mostly played romantic roles opposite Garbo (Conquest), Hedy Lamarr (Algiers), Irene Dunne (Love Affair).
+Cukor was also persuasive in getting Charles Boyer to play first outright villainous role; before that, Boyer mostly played romantic roles opposite Garbo (“Conquest”), Hedy Lamarr (“Algiers”), Irene Dunne (“Love Affair”).

-A thriller soaked in paranoia, Gaslight is a period films noir that, like Hitchcock's The Lodger and Hangover Square, is set in the Edwardian age.
 It’s interesting to speculate about the prominence of a film cycle in the 1940s that can be described as “Don’t Trust Your Husband.”
-It began with three Hitchcock films: Rebecca (l940), Suspicion (l941), and Shadow of a Doubt (l943), and continued with Gaslight and Jane Eyre (both in l944), Dragonswyck l945), Notorious and The Spiral Staircase (both l946), The Two Mrs. Carroll (l947), and Sorry, Wrong Number and Sleep My Love (both l948).
+It began with three Hitchcock films: Rebecca (1940), Suspicion (1941), and Shadow of a Doubt (1943), and continued with Gaslight and Jane Eyre (both in 1944), Dragonswyck (1945), Notorious and The Spiral Staircase (both 1946), The Two Mrs. Carroll (1947), and Sorry, Wrong Number and Sleep My Love (both in 1948).

 All of these films use the noir visual vocabulary and share the same premise and narrative structure: The life of a rich, sheltered woman is threatened by an older, deranged man, often her husband.
 In all of them, the house, usually a symbol of sheltered security in Hollywood movies, becomes a trap of terror.